sonic-net/SONiC/doc/srv6/srv6_policy.md

      This is a pic nhe.
      SegDepends: (8584) (8659)
-        via 2064:100::1d segment-list  color 1 (vrf Default) (recursive), weight 1 via 2064:100::1d segment-list a color 1 (vrf Default), weight 1 via 2064:100::1d segment-list b color 1 (vrf Default), weight 1 via 2064:100::1e segment-list  color 3 (vrf Default) (recursive), weight 1 via 2064:100::1e segment-list d color 3 (vrf Default), weight 1
+        via 2064:100::1d segment-list  color 1 (vrf Default) (recursive), weight 1 via 2064:100::1d segment-list slist_a color 1 (vrf Default), weight 1
+           via 2064:100::1d segment-list slist_b color 1 (vrf Default), weight 1
+        via 2064:100::1e segment-list  color 3 (vrf Default) (recursive), weight 1 via 2064:100::1e segment-list slist_d color 3 (vrf Default), weight 1

 ```

 Zebra collapses these two levels into one level which would be described below.
-The NHG inforamtion would be stored in NEXTHOP_GROUP_TABLE in appdb.
-Two new fields are added, segment's names and weights.
-Segment name would be used to find out SID_LIST created from pathd, which would build up SRv6 NH with SID LIST binding in SAI layer.
+With NHG ID support, we will have NHG contains a set of NH IDs, which point to candidate paths' nexthop IDs.
+This part is the same as normal NHG ID handling.
+One new field weight would be added for each path of NHG.
+This weight is used for forming WCMP.

 ```
 ; Modify table